-High blood pressure usually does not cause clear symptoms, and that’s the reason it needs to be a check on a regular basis.
+High blood pressure usually does not cause clear symptoms, and that’s the reason it needs to be check regularly.
 If you do not visit a doctor, it could go unobserved.

-It’s reasonably significant.
-If you have information on how your blood pressure is controlled helps you to determine how to treat it.
-It helps you to determine whether to increase or decrease your medicines in order to fulfill your body's needs.
+It's reasonably significant.
+If you have information on how your blood pressure is controlled, you can determine how to treat it.
+It helps you determine whether to increase or decrease your medicines to fulfil your body's needs.

 You will need a blood pressure level indicator, also known as a sphygmomanometer.

 The steps to measuring your blood pressure at home are given below:

 Turn on the unit, then the cuff will inflate by itself with a push of a button when on the automatic models.

 After the cuff inflates, the automatic device will slowly let the air out.